 will be / were* under 22 years old on that date, or

-will be / were* State Pension Age or older on that date
+will be / were* State Pension age or older on that date

 in your post as [enter name of post – if the person meets the criteria in more than one post with the employer, enter the titles of all the posts in which the person meets the criteria] you will not / have not* become a member of the scheme automatically in that post / those posts*.
 This is because you do not meet the criteria set by the government.